daviatkea/frontend-design/README.md

 Link-struktur: **citd-1--**[Dit unikke netlify link].netlify.app/

 **Notér:** Denne opgave er en fantastisk måde at finjustere din kodningsprocess og blive mere afstemt med dine styling beslutninger, uden at blive påvirket af det visuelle resultat undervejs.

+### Ressourcer

+Maksimum-bredden for layoutet er 1100px.

+**Overskrift:** Building the future

+**Tekst:** Spazio Bianco creates the financial foundation that enables ambitious companies to launch their most innovative products.
+Our customers range from newly established startups to large-scale international businesses, all working together to drive the internet's economic growth.
+By joining us, you have the opportunity to contribute to this mission.

+**Knap:** See all open roles